etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

+TODO: Pulse check!
+Let's make sure the thing renders.

-### (Optional) Title Component
+### Title Component

-As a brief introduction to the `StaticQuery` in Gatsby, here's an optional `ResumeTitle` component you can add to your site.
-It looks like this:
+Almost done!
+Let's add the final component, the resume title, which makes use of some icons and the Gatsby `StaticQuery`.

 ![Resume title illustration!](resume-title.png)

+TODO: What is a `StaticQuery`

-If you want to add this component, you'll need to add some data to your site that can be queried via `StaticQuery`.
-To do this, update the `gatsby-config.js` file at the root of your site.
-Update the `siteMetadata` to include the following:
+Add some data to your site that can be queried via `StaticQuery`.
+Update `siteMetadata` object in the `gatsby-config.js` at the root of the project with the following:

 ```js
 module.exports = {